getzlab/smk-m2/README.md

 └── test_samples.txt
 ```

+## Pre-reqs

-Please change the NCI credential path.
-To download, please login to https://nci-crdc.datacommons.io/ with your NIH login.
+- Store your NCI credential in `credentials/credentials.json` from https://nci-crdc.datacommons.io/ with your NIH login.
 Click on the "Profile" section in the upper right corner, then click "Create API key", in the window with your key click "Download json" to save your key.

-The redundant files generated in intermediate steps will be tagged `temp` in soon.
+- Please add `localrules: all` to Snakefile for a local test.
+- I am using a slurm cluster assembled from GCE to run all data, the startup script for compute node can be found in `scripts/start-up.sh`

 ## DAG